lkodinsson/MARS/Basic/Talents.md

 **Cost:** 4 EXP
 **Requirements:** Any combat skill

-When you acquire this talent you will learn a new maneuver for a combat skill you are at least trained in.
+When you acquire this talent you will learn a new maneuver for a combat skill you trained in.

 This talent can be acquired any number of times.